orestar/march-mania-2015/CodeBook.md

 This file contains the more detailed results for tournament games from 2003 onward.

 # tourney_seeds.csv
+*NB :Assuming it is the official NCAAseed list*
 This file identifies the seeds for all teams in each NCAA tournament, for all seasons of historical data.
 Thus, there are between 64-68 rows for each year, depending on the bracket structure.
  •"season" - the year